The Fortune Society: Helping Former Prisoners

 Fortune board members are inevitably asked about recidivism.
 How effective are Fortune’s programs in keeping the formerly incarcerated from returning to jail?
 The issue is a complicated one, both JoAnne and Betty say: conducting a good recidivism program is expensive, especially for a group with Fortune’s diversity of services and clients.
 Fortune is working on creating such a study for its housing program, but “we aren’t there yet,” JoAnne says.

 However, statistics across the country support the idea that providing housing for the formerly incarcerated keeps them from returning to prison.
 One study found that 22 percent of jailed inmates in New York City reported being homeless the night before their arrest.
 A study of 100 chronically homeless people in Denver showed that supportive housing led to a 76 percent reduction in the number of days they spent in jail.

 Additional supportive housing is therefore on the Fortune Society’s wish list.
 Despite the economy and the tighter requirements on every dollar that the organization receives these days, Betty regards another building as more than a pipe dream.“Don’t ever put anything past JoAnne Page,” she says.

 JoAnne, meanwhile, continues her holistic approach toward helping former inmates achieve a better life.
 “How do you create an environment that fosters human growth?” she says.
 “How do you make up for an alcoholic family, abuse and mental health issues?
 We’re working against overwhelming odds with limited resources.
 It takes a lot of caring and a lot of undoing.”

-Roberta Hershenson is an arts journalist whose features, profiles, and news stories have appeared in The New York Times and other publications for 25 years.
-She wrote a weekly arts news column for the Westchester section of The Times from 2000 to 2006.
+Roberta Hershenson is an arts journalist whose features, profiles, and news stories have appeared in The New York Times and other publications.